Killer Cop Kimberly Potter And Brooklyn Center Chief Of Police Resign Over Daunte Wright Shooting Death

 Full.
 Accountability.
 Under.
 The.
 Law.
 Nothing less will suffice.

 Earlier we mentioned George Floyd and the fact that this latest murder happened under the purview of Hennepin County.
 That should give you an idea of just how close these two tragic deaths are to one another.
-However, if that doesn’t draw a close enough comparison, try this on for size.
-George Floyd’s girlfriend used to be Daunte Wright’s high school teacher.
+However, if that doesn’t draw a close enough comparison, try this on for size; George Floyd’s girlfriend used to be Daunte Wright’s high school teacher.

 Arrest Kimberly A. Potter immediately.